HalseyWang/DNA-framework-state-machine/README.md

-# DNA-Framework-State-Machine
+# Description

+This repository is used to support the following work:

+### A temporally resolved DNA framework state machine in living cells
+Yan Zhao, Shuting Cao, Yue Wang, Fan Li, Linjie Guo, Fei Wang, Jie Chao, Xiaolei Zuo, Ying Zhu, Lihua Wang, Jiang Li* and Chunhai Fan*

-This folder contains example oxDNA files and Gromacs files for simulating DNA framework state machine exported from a DNA design tool and running a basic equlibrium MD simulation.
+It contains example oxDNA files and Gromacs files for simulating DNA framework state machine exported from a DNA design tool and running a basic equlibrium MD simulation.

 # System requirements and Dependencies